PCC - Martyn Underhill

 In 2019, Victim Support were recommissioned to run the service for another three years.
 This contract included an enhanced service for victims of domestic abuse, including support from a dedicated caseworker, over the phone or in person, for as long as the victim needs it.

 INVESTING IN OUR FUTURE

 Nationally, Martyn was one of three PCCs responsible for the review and restructure of the Association of Chief Police Officers (ACPO) which has now become the National Police Chiefs Council (NPCC).
-He continues to work with the NPCC and now sits on their Audit and Assurance Board and Use of Force Programme Board.
+He continues to work with the NPCC and sits on the Audit and Assurance Board.
 He is also passionate about investing in policing for the future to help protect future generations.
-Last year, Martyn has teamed up with Dorset Police and academics at Bournemouth University to launch a cybercrime campaign to help Dorset residents protect themselves against online crime.
+Martyn has teamed up with Dorset Police and academics at Bournemouth University to launch a cybercrime campaign to help Dorset residents protect themselves against online crime.

 Martyn has long campaigned for people with mental health issues to get the right care, at the right time and in the right place.
-As Chair of the Mental Health PCC Working Party, Martyn has spearheaded a national campaign to improve crisis care for people with mental health needs across England, The Mental Health Concordat was launched in February 2014.
-Martyn has also secured a Mental Health Street Triage Pilot for Dorset which launched in the summer of 2014 and will see mental health practitioners assist police officers on patrol.
+When Chair of the Mental Health PCC Working Party, Martyn spearheaded a national campaign to improve crisis care for people with mental health needs across England, The Mental Health Concordat was launched in February 2014.
+Martyn also secured a Mental Health Street Triage Pilot for Dorset which launched in the summer of 2014 and saw mental health practitioners assist police officers on patrol.
 The PCC and Dorset Police signed the Blue Light Pledge in December 2015.

 MORE VISIBLE POLICING

 Martyn has reversed the police officer recruitment freeze that has been in place since 2009 and has doubled the number of volunteers in Dorset Police.